-Global Equity Portfolio
+Global Equity Portfolio - Institutional Class

-The best calendar quarter return during the period shown above was 25.70% in the second quarter of 2020; the worst was -16.87% in the first quarter of 2020.
+The best calendar quarter return during the period shown above was 25.70% in the second quarter of 2020; the worst was -20.50% in the second quarter of 2022.

-Average Annual Total Returns (for the Periods Ended December 31, 2021)

-, 1-Year 5-Year 10-Year Global Equity Portfolio - Institutional C lass Return Before Taxes 14.89% 17.90% 13.84% Return After Taxes on Distributions 10.82% 15.37% 12.36% Return After Taxes on Distributions and Sale of Portfolio Shares 11.28% 13.93% 11.25% MSCI All Country World (Net) Index (Reflects No Deduction for Fees, Expenses, or U.S. Taxes) 18.54% 14.40% 11.85%
+(for the Periods Ended December 31, 20) 22) 1-Year 5-Year 10-Year Global Equity Portfolio - Institutional Cl lass Return Before Taxes -30.03% 3.82% 8.10% Return After Taxes on Distributions 1 -30.03% 2.22% 6.69% Return After Taxes on Distributions and Sale of Portfolio Shares 1 -17.78% 3.08% 6.54% MSCI All Country World (Net) Index (Reflects No Deduction for Fees, Expenses, or U.S. Taxes) -18.37% 5.23% 7.98%

-After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+1After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+The return after taxes on distributions and sale of Portfolio shares may exceed the Portfolio's other returns due to an assumed tax benefit from any losses on a sale of Portfolio shares at the end of the measurement.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold their Portfolio shares through tax-deferred arrangements, such as 401(k) plans or Individual Retirement Accounts.